 (4) Subject to any determination under rule 23(3), the Director must give the documents mentioned in subrules (2)(a) and (3) to the medical assessment panel.

+[Rule 22 amended: Gazette 2 Aug 2019 p.
+2994.]

 23. Objection to document being given to medical assessment panel

 (1) The worker, or the employer of the worker, may file with the Director an objection to the Director giving a document to a medical assessment panel.